clay/claycli/website/versioned_docs/version-3.9.1/cli.md

 title: Claycli
 original_id: cli
 ---
 This is the `Clay` command line utility.
-Using `claycli` you will have some useful options for your site.
 Here we will provide you with documentation and examples that will help you to run all the functionalities that you need.

 ## Installation